ahmed-hadaka/my_java_learning_Progress/README.md

-# My-projects with JAVA
+# My-programes with JAVA

-## These are my primary projects while my path in learning Java
+## These are my primary programes while my path in learning Java